 Mark D. Gerstein is a global Chair of the firm’s Mergers and Acquisitions Practice.
 His practice focuses on mergers and acquisitions, both in the US and globally, corporate governance (including in the restructuring context) and takeover defense planning.
 He has frequently represented special committees of boards of directors, bidders and financial advisors in going-private and other conflict of interest transactions.
 His experience also includes advancing and defending both friendly and unsolicited tender offers and he has similarly represented both insurgents and management in proxy contests for the control of public companies.

-Mr. Gerstein has provided mergers and acquisitions counseling to numerous public and private companies, including Cerner Corporation, Continental Airlines, GATX Corporation, Host Hotels and Resorts (a public REIT), IDEX Corporation, Koch Industries, Libbey Inc., Nicor Inc. and the Toro Corporation.
+Mr. Gerstein has provided mergers and acquisitions counseling to numerous public and private companies, including A.O.
+Smith, Delphi Automotive, GATX Corporation, Host Hotels and Resorts (a public REIT), IDEX Corporation, Koch Industries, Libbey Inc., Orbitz Worldwide Inc., QEP Resources, Inc., Simon Property Group and The Toro Company.
 Mr. Gerstein also advises lenders and financial advisors in financial and strategic acquisitions.

 Mr. Gerstein works extensively with directors of public and private corporations on governance matters, including crisis management, risk management, takeover defense planning and shareholder activism.
 His private company client work also focuses on tax planning and governance issues unique to family-controlled businesses.